Load Encoding for Learning AC-OPF

-\paragraph{OPF Prediction Errors} This section shows that learning with encoders almost always reduces prediction errors, which is interesting in its own right.
-Table~\ref{tbl:val_disp} and Table~\ref{tbl:val_MSE} depict the prediction results for three variants of OPF-DNN models on the testing data set: a) no encoder, b) the OPF-DNN architecture with encoder $\mathbb{E}_L$, and c) the OPF-DNN architecture with encoder $\mathbb{E}_F$.
-Table~\ref{tbl:val_disp} reports the averaged L1-losses $\lVert \cdot \rVert_1$ for the \emph{main predictions}, i.e., the active and reactive generation dispatches, using the formula
+This section shows that learning with encoders almost always reduces prediction errors, which is interesting in its own right.
+Table~\ref{tbl:val_disp_MSE} depicts the prediction results for three variants of OPF-DNN models on the testing data set: a) no encoder, b) the OPF-DNN architecture with encoder $\mathbb{E}_L$, and c) the OPF-DNN architecture with encoder $\mathbb{E}_F$.
+Table~\ref{tbl:val_disp_MSE} reports the averaged L1-losses $\lVert \cdot \rVert_1$ for the \emph{main predictions}:

-where $N^G$ is the set of generators and $T$ is the set of testing data.
-Table~\ref{tbl:val_MSE} complements Table~\ref{tbl:val_disp} by reporting the combined Mean Squared Error losses (MSE) on all prediction variables (including the \emph{indirect} voltage support variables), using the formula

 where $N^G$ is the set of generators and $T$ is the set of testing data.
 The results demonstrate the effectiveness of the proposed encoders, which yield predictors with smaller errors.
 Interestingly, even for the 118 bus and 1460 bus benchmarks, which have no dimensionality reduction, the generation dispatch errors are reduced by an order of magnitude.
 The results indicate that employing encoders are always effective, regardless on whether its a simplified linear model or a more complex multiple layered models.